BogdanPri/utils/header/README.md

 chmod +x header-cli
 ```

-Additionaly, you can copy any app to a location in your PATH:
+Additionally, you can copy any app to a location in your PATH:

 ```bash
 cp header-cli ~/.local/bin/header-cli